Skip to Content

 Other Upcycled Ornaments

-Other upcycled Christmas ornaments to make out of old tuna cans include these beautiful butterfly ornaments or even these sardine can ornaments.
+Other upcycled Christmas ornaments made from old tuna cans include these beautiful butterfly ornaments or even these sardine can ornaments.
 Larger tin cans can be used to create decorative dioramas like this Circus.
-You’ll find many more upcycled tin can ideas and tin can Christmas crafts here.

 If you still have plenty of Christmas cards left, they can be cut and folded into a beautiful Christmas card ornament or check out these other craft ideas for old Christmas cards.